Linaro/lava/doc/v2/dispatcher-design.rst

 ``2016.2`` release and the V2 support will continue to expand in subsequent releases.

-The LAVA developers use a `playground instance
+The LAVA developers use a `staging instance
-<http://playground.validation.linaro.org>`_ for testing of selected changes
-prior to merging into master.
-There is also a `staging instance
-<http://staging.validation.linaro.org>`_ for testing of the current master
+<https://staging.validation.linaro.org>`_ for testing of the current master
 branch and release candidates for the next production release.

 Pipeline Architecture